 Avoid the Following Substrates

-- Sand – your snake might ingest it by accident, and it can be messy changing the cage
+- Sand: Your snake might ingest it by accident, and this can lead to impaction (constipation).

 Cleaning a Vivarium